-After all, making partner is not the only destination for your career.
+Making partner is not the only destination for your career.
 In fact, in my view, success shouldn’t be defined by your job title, but by how fulfilled and happy you are, inside and outside of work.
-When I worked in a firm I would have never defined my career success that way though!
-It would have been all about the job title, the salary and the kudos related to my position.
-What can I say?
-I’m now older and wiser!
-As the saying goes, life is not a dress rehearsal.
+Now, when I worked in a firm, I would have never defined my career success that way!
+It would have been all about the job title, the salary, and the kudos related to my position, so I know exactly how it feels to get caught in that hamster wheel.

 The advantages of making partner